0dayInc/pwn/README.md

 I hope you enjoy PWN and remember...ensure you always have permission prior to carrying out any sort of hacktivities.
 Now - go pwn all the things!

 ### **Keep Us Caffeinated** ###
-If you've found this framework useful and you're interested in supporting as many new features as possible, we invite you to take a brief moment to keep us caffeinated:
+If you've found this project useful and you're interested in supporting our efforts, we invite you to take a brief moment to keep us caffeinated:

 [![Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoff.ee/0dayinc)